Semiparametric inference using fractional posteriors: Semiparametric Bernstein-von Mises Theorems

 \subsection{A generic LAN setting}

 Recall the log-likelihood is denoted by $\ell_n(\eta) = \log p^n_\eta(Y^n)$ and we write $o_P(1)$ as a shorthand for $o_{P_0}(1)=o_{P_{\eta_0}}(1)$.
-The following setting formalises a generic semiparametric framework as in \cite{CR2015} (see also \cite{c12} and \cite{vdv_FNBI}, where similar settings are considered in order to derive BvM theorems).
-A main difference is in the control of remainder terms, with here a dependence on $\al_n$ (one recovers the conditions of \cite{CR2015} when $\al_n=1$).
+The following setting formalises a generic semiparametric framework as in \citet{CR2015} (see also \citealp{c12} and \citealp{vdv_FNBI}, where similar settings are considered in order to derive BvM theorems).
+A main difference is in the control of remainder terms, which here depend on $\al_n$ (one recovers the conditions of \citealp{CR2015} when $\al_n=1$).

 \begin{assumption} Let $(\mathcal{H}, \langle\cdot, \cdot\rangle_L)$ be a Hilbert space with associated norm $\|\cdot \|_L$.
 In the following, $R_n$ and $r$ are remainder terms which are controlled through the last part of the assumption.